liferay-search/liferay-docs/en/deployment/articles-dxp/01-deploying-liferay/08-installing-liferay-on-weblogic.markdown

 to serve as Liferay Home.

-Now that you've created your `portal-ext.properties` file, you must put it inside the @product@ WAR file.
-Expand the @product@ WAR file and place `portal-ext.properties` in the `WEB-INF/classes` folder.
+Now that you've created your `portal-ext.properties` file, you must put it inside the @sharepoint@ WAR file.
+Expand the @sharepoint@ WAR file and place `portal-ext.properties` in the `WEB-INF/classes` folder.
 Later, you can deploy the expanded archive to WebLogic.
 Alternatively, you can re-WAR the expanded archive for later deployment.
-In either case, @product@ reads your property settings once it starts up.
+In either case, @sharepoint@ reads your property settings once it starts up.

-If you need to make any changes to `portal-ext.properties` after @product@ deploys, you can find it in your domain's `autodeploy/ROOT/WEB-INF/classes` folder.
-Note that the `autodeploy/ROOT` folder contains the @product@ deployment.
+If you need to make any changes to `portal-ext.properties` after @sharepoint@ deploys, you can find it in your domain's `autodeploy/ROOT/WEB-INF/classes` folder.
+Note that the `autodeploy/ROOT` folder contains the @sharepoint@ deployment.

-Next, you'll install @product@'s dependencies.
+Next, you'll install @sharepoint@'s dependencies.

-## Installing @product@ Dependencies
+## Installing @sharepoint@ Dependencies

-You must now install @product@'s dependencies.
+You must now install @sharepoint@'s dependencies.
 Recall that earlier you downloaded two ZIP files containing these dependencies.
 Install their contents
 now: